 Melbourne is one of Australia's oldest cities but accessibility for people with special mobility needs is improving all the time.
 Find out about accessible accommodation, activities and attractions and the best ways to get around in Melbourne and Victoria.

 Travellers Aid provides travel-related support and aid including accessible toilet, shower and change amenities, equipment loan and a rest area.
 It provides advice and assistance to older and frail people, and people with disabilities to ensure safe passage.
-Travellers Aid are located at City Village on Bourke Street, and at Southern Cross and Flinders Street Stations.
+Travellers Aid is located at City Village on Bourke Street, at Southern Cross and Flinders Street stations in Melbourne's CBD, and at Seymour Station and Ballarat Station in regional Victoria.
+Travellers Aid also provides services at iconic Melbourne events.
 Bookings are essential.

 Find details about Melbourne's accessible venues, services and facilities, including restaurants, bars, cafes and toilets.